 - Custom Comment Types

-If you want to land a job as a WordPress developer at an agency or tech company you probably will go through an interview process.
-While some people do great all by themselves, interviews are harder for other people.
-This repo helps with that.
-It covers many aspects like:
+If you want to land a job as a WordPress developer at an agency or tech company, you'll very likely need to endure an interview process.
+While some people do great all by themselves, others find interviews particularly difficult.
+This repo can help.
+It covers many aspects including:

 - How to prepare for coding interviews